awsaavedra/awsaavedra.github.io/_posts/2019-09-08-ultralearning.md

 leisure activities that build us up and help us grow.

 Ultralearning is something everyone can do.
-We all have the power to radically improve in many ways and Scott Young gives a create methodology to doing just that.
+We all have the power to radically improve in many ways and Scott Young gives a great methodology to doing just that.
 May your learning, whether they be ultralearning or otherwise, continue.

 ## Further Reading

-**An important note**: I tried to include a fair mix between the nature and nurture side of the arguments on talent because I believe most people come from one camp without wrestling with the enormous complexity of what intelligence and talent are and how little we fully understand.
+**An important note**: I tried to include a fair mix between the nature and nurture side of the arguments on talent because I believe most people come from one camp without wrestling with the enormous complexity of what intelligence and talent are and how little we fully understand the space.
 It is similar to heat: what is heat really?
-You can define it with an operable definition, try to measure it, but still not truly understand how it has emerged over time or if you are just measuring subsets.
-Speaking personally, I think intelligence is so much richer than any test could hope to encapsulate at this time and so varied and rich in where it is expressed that it is unclear whether we will soon have a full taxonomy on the types of expressions or dimensions that intelligence and talent can exist in.
+You can define it with an operable definition, try to measure it, but still not truly understand how it has emerged over time or if you are just measuring subsets of the complex multidimensional object.
+Speaking personally, I think intelligence is so much richer than any test could hope to encapsulate at this time and so varied in where it is expressed that it is unclear whether we will soon have a full taxonomy on the types of expressions or dimensions that intelligence and talent can exist in.
 Evaluate others slowly and with kindness, people will surprise you.
 I'll leave you with one last quote: